LibraryCarpentry/lc-git/_episodes/01-what-is-git.md

 One way to understand what Git and GitHub version control systems can do is to look at a few scenarios relevant to Library applications:

-Scenario 1:
+Scenario 1: Local Librarian looking to start a crowdsourcing project

-You are a local librarian looking to create a crowdsourcing project allowing people to tag historical photographs.
-Your team looks at a few other crowdsourcing projects on the web and even though they all appear unique to each institution, they seem to have similar functionality and structure.
-Rather than build your version from scratch, you wish there was a way to just copy that version, and modify it to reflect your project.
-You notice the GitHub icon at the bottom of these pages.
+You are a local librarian looking to put thousands of historical photographs of the area online so that the community can help you identify the people and places they depict.
+You look at a few existing crowdsourcing projects on the web for ideas, and even though they all appear unique to each institution, they seem to have similar functionality and structure.
+Rather than build a whole new version from scratch yourself, you wish there was a way to just copy the code of an existing one, and modify it to reflect your project.
+You notice the GitHub icon at the bottom of these pages but clicking on the link just brings you to a confusing list of files and indecipherable language like "Fork".